Bristol Beaufighter: Introduction

-By fighter standards, the Beaufighter Mk.I was rather heavy and slow, with an all-up weight of 16,000 lb (7,000 kg) and a maximum speed of 335 mph (540 km/h) at 16,800 ft (5,000 m).
-The Beaufighter was the only heavy fighter aircraft available, as the Westland Whirlwind had been cancelled due to production problems with its Rolls-Royce Peregrine engines.
+The Beaufighter Mk.I was heavier than single-pilot fighters, with an all-up weight of 16,000 lb (7,000 kg), and slower, with a maximum speed of 335 mph (540 km/h) at 16,800 ft (5,000 m).
+It was the only heavy fighter aircraft available, as the Westland Whirlwind had been cancelled due to production problems with its Rolls-Royce Peregrine engines.
 On 12 August 1940, the first production Beaufighter was delivered to RAF Tangmere for trials with the Fighter Interception Unit.
-On 2 September 1940, 25 Squadron, 29 Squadron, 219 Squadron, and 604 Squadron became the first operational squadrons to receive production aircraft, each squadron received one Beaufighter that day to begin converting from their Blenheim IF aircraft.
-The re-equipping and conversion training process took several months to complete; on the night of 17/18 September 1940, Beaufighters of 29 Squadron conducted their first operational night patrol, conducting an uneventful sortie, the first operational daylight sortie was performed on the following day.
-On 25 October 1940, the first confirmed Beaufighter kill, a Dornier Do 17, occurred.
+On 2 September 1940, 25 Squadron, 29 Squadron, 219 Squadron, and 604 Squadron became the first operational squadrons to receive production aircraft, each squadron received one Beaufighter that day to begin converting from their Blenheim IF heavy fighters.
+The re-equipping and conversion training process took several months; on the night of 17/18 September 1940, Beaufighters of 29 Squadron conducted their first operational night patrol, conducting an uneventful sortie; the first operational daylight sortie was performed on the following day.
+On 25 October 1940, the first confirmed Beaufighter kill, a Dornier Do 17, was made.

-Initial production deliveries of the Beaufighter lacked the radar for night fighter operations; these were installed by No. 32 Maintenance Unit at RAF St Athan during late 1940.
+Initial production deliveries of the Beaufighter lacked the radar for night-fighter operations; these were installed by No. 32 Maintenance Unit at RAF St Athan during late 1940.
 On the night of 19/20 November 1940, the first kill by a radar-equipped Beaufighter occurred, of a Junkers Ju 88.
 More advanced radar units were installed in early 1941, which soon allowed the Beaufighter to become an effective counter to the night raids of the Luftwaffe.
 By March 1941, half of the 22 German aircraft claimed by British fighters were by Beaufighters.
-During a raid on London on the night of 19/20 May 1941, 24 aircraft were shot down by fighters against two by anti-aircraft ground fire.
+During a raid on London on the night of 19/20 May 1941, 24 aircraft were shot down by fighters, against two by ground anti-aircraft fire.